 TIMELY WARNING MESSAGE FROM ALERT CAROLINA: Assault, Shot Fired Near Campus

-Shortly after 2 a.m. male at an establishment on Franklin Street in Chapel Hill struck two females at the site and then brandished a handgun and fired one shot.
+Shortly after 2 a.m. at an establishment on Franklin Street in Chapel Hill, a male suspect struck two females at that location, then brandished a handgun, and fired one shot.
 No one was injured by the gunfire.
 The suspect, a Black male wearing a white coat with brown trim, then fled, possibly in the direction of the UNC Campus.

 Police are asking anyone with information that may help to identify the suspect to call 911 or contact the Chapel Hill-Carrboro-UNC Crime Stoppers at (919) 942-7515.
 Calls are confidential and anonymous.
 You can also submit information to Crime Stoppers online at www.crimestoppers-chcunc.org.